-ColonCancerCheck is a province-wide screening program for men and women to help raise screening rates and reduce deaths from colon cancer.
+ColonCancerCheck is a province-wide screening program for Ontario residents to help raise screening rates and reduce deaths from colon cancer.

 The ColonCancerCheck program has two arms for colon cancer screening: Average Risk for the general population, ages 50 to 74, and Increased Risk for Ontario residents with a family history.
 For more information on the Average Risk and Increased Risk programs click here.